A Package Server is unable to download and install the Package Server agent after replacing main disk and reinstalling the SMA

 Cause

+The Notification Server (NS) had prevously received a status of "Ready" as well as the downloaded codebases from the Package Server prior to the disk failing.
+As a result, when the SMA requested the Package Server Installation package files to download, the NS referred the Package Server's base agent, for downloading, to itself.
 However, the files it is told to download do not exist because they were on the disk that failed and therefore no longer exist.
-The NS is unaware of this.
+The NS was unaware of this.

 Resolution

-Tweak the database so that the NS does not receive a ready status for the package(s) when the PS requests it.
-By so doing the NS will allow the Management Agent to download the package files directly from it, instead of referring the package server to its self.
+Modified the database so that the NS does not receive a Ready status for the package(s) when the Package Server requests it.
+By so doing the NS will allow the SMA to download the package files directly from it, instead of referring the package server to itself.

 1. Modify the SQL below by putting the correct name of the Package Server in question in the first line (replacing "SS-Child2")